Louis-Nicolas Flobert: 9mm Flobert

 In Europe, 9mm Flobert smooth-bore shotguns are commonly used by gardeners and farmers for pest control, and face very little to no restriction, even in countries with strict gun laws.
 These garden guns are short range weapons that can do little harm at distances greater than 15 to 20 yd, and are relatively quiet when fired with shotshells, compared to standard ammunition.
 The guns are especially effective inside barns and sheds, because the snake shot they use will not injure livestock with a ricochet, or put holes in the roof or walls.
 They are also used for pest control at airports, warehouses and stockyards.

 The 9mm Flobert cartridge can also fire a small ball, but is primarily loaded with a small amount of shot.
 Its power and range are very limited, making it suitable only for pest control.
-Fiocchi-made 9 mm Flobert rimfire ammunition uses a 1.75 in brass shotshell, firing 1/4 oz #8 shot, with a velocity of 600 ft/s.
+Fiocchi-made 9mm Flobert rimfire ammunition uses a 1.75 in brass shotshell, firing 1/4 oz #8 shot, with a velocity of 600 ft/s.

-Conversion of Flobert Firearms
+Conversion of Flobert firearms

 Firearms chambered for Flobert cartridges are sometimes converted to be capable of firing more energetic cartridges.
-In some cases, weapons that had previously been converted from a full-power calibre so as to instead fire Flobert cartridges have been restored to their original chambering, making lethal firearms out of 'gallery guns'.
+In some cases, weapons that had previously been converted from a full-power calibre so as to instead fire Flobert cartridges have been restored to their original chambering, making more powerful firearms out of 'gallery guns'that are still able to seriously hurt or kill a person but deliver much less energy and are shorter range.
 Such a conversion is illegal in many countries, and has been identified as a practice of concern by some European law enforcement authorities.
 Nonetheless, it appears these conversions are infrequent.